 Pros: Retro aesthetic.
 Modular design makes it possible to install a cooling fan and an on/off light.

-Cons: Some reviewers found the screws difficult to work with during assembly.
+Cons: Screws can be difficult to work with during assembly.